 Vibrating wire piezometers are installed in Storage 1A (Figure 2).
-A total of 106 piezometers have been installed to date.
-These piezometers are also read monthly.
+A total of 112 piezometers have been installed to date.
+Three piezometers have failed or deemed unreliable over the preceding years.
+Piezometers are read monthly.
 Monitoring of the water pressure in the piezometers to date show that the TSF is performing satisfactorily.